 Requirements

-To use the Uneekor Refine software, you’ll need a Uneekor QED, EYE XO, or EYE XO2 simulator system.
+To use the Uneekor Refine software, you’ll need a Uneekor launch monitor.
 You’ll also need a PC with a minimum of:

-As mentioned before, Uneekor software is also available in Ignite/View and Refine+ versions.
-Ignite saves you $1000, but it doesn’t include any modes except a driving range.
-Refine+ costs an extra $2000 and includes 15 additional courses.
+As mentioned before, Uneekor software is also available in View and Refine+ versions.
+View saves you $1000, but it doesn’t include any modes except a driving range.
+Refine+ costs an extra $2000, or is included in the Champion package, and includes 15 additional courses.

 Awesome Golf is currently compatible with FlightScope launch monitors (X3, Mevo+, etc.), the Garmin Approach R10, the Rapsodo MLM2PRO, and Foresight and Bushnell units.
 It’s heavily focused on fun and entertainment with friends, family and children.

-The folks behind Awesome Golf felt that existing golf simulator softwares were too boring and dry, so they set out to create their own software that is fun, easy to use, and enjoyable.
+The folks behind Awesome Golf felt that existing golf simulator software were too boring and dry, so they set out to create their own software that is fun, easy to use, and enjoyable.

 This is not a traditional piece of golf simulator software, but it’s extremely affordable and will keep you busy for hours on end.
 It also offers a dedicated version for driving ranges.